-Student Spotlight: Zoey
+Student Spotlight: Larry

 Some people show up once.
 Brendan has been showing up since 1997.